When will cruises sail again? Here’s where the industry stands one year later.

 [Why testing won’t save the cruise industry from the coronavirus]

-Vaccinations will be required on at least some cruise lines.
+Vaccinations will be required by at least some cruise lines.

 The industry’s biggest operators have not said whether they will require passengers to be vaccinated, though some, including Norwegian and Royal Caribbean, say they expect crew will be inoculated.
 But a handful of smaller players have already announced vaccine requirements for passengers.